 The preparation of financial statements in conformity with IFRS requires the use of certain critical accounting estimates.
-It also requires the directors to exercise their judgement in the process of applying the Credit Union's accounting policies.
+It also requires the directors to exercise their judgement in the process of applying the credit union's accounting policies.
 Accounting estimates are used in the calculation of the provision of expected credit loss relating to loans to members.
-Refer to Note 1 (f) and Note 2 (b) for further information regarding such estimates.
+Refer to Note 1 (g), Note 1 (h) and Note 1 (l) for further information regarding such estimates.

-(u) New and amended accounting standards and interpretations issued but not yet effective
+(v) New and amended accounting standards and interpretations issued but not yet effective